Zvi Ben-Avraham: Awards and honours

 In 1981 Ben-Avraham became a fellow of the Geological Society of America.
 In 1996 he became a foreign member of the Academia Europaea.
 Ben-Avraham was elected a fellow of the American Geophysical Union in 1999.
 He became a corresponding member of the Heidelberg Academy of Sciences and Humanities in 2000.

 In 2000 Ben-Avraham was elected a member of the Israel Academy of Sciences and Humanities.
 In 2003 he was awarded the Israel Prize in earth sciences.
 The jury praised him for his exploring skills, knowledge of innovative research methods and data-collecting and management capabilities.
 Ben-Avraham was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 2006.
 Ben-Avraham has won several awards from the Israel Geological Society, in 2014 he became an honorary member of the society.
 Ben-Avraham was elected foreign member of the Russian Academy of Sciences in 2019.

+In 2025, he was awarded the Maurice Ewing Medal by the American Geophysical Union.